 - Representation Through Taxation: Revenue, Politics, and Development in Postcommunist States.
 2008.
 Cambridge University Press (Cambridge Studies in Comparative Politics).
 Honorable mention, AAASS Davis Center Book Prize in Political and Social Studies.
 Based on Ph.D. dissertation, Mancur Olson Award for best dissertation in political economy.
 Details.

 - Collective Action and Representation in Autocracies: Evidence from Russia’s Great Reforms.
-2017.
+2018.
 With Paul Castañeda Dower, Evgeny Finkel, and Steven Nafziger.
 American Political Science Review.
 112(1):125-147.
 Michael Wallerstein Award for best paper published in political economy.
 European Politics and Society Best Article Award, honorable mention.
 (Web appendix, replication data.)

 - Formal Models of Nondemocratic Politics.
 2016.
 With Konstantin Sonin and Milan Svolik.
 Annual Review of Political Science.
 19:565-84.
 (Web appendix.)

 - Does Reform Prevent Rebellion?
 Evidence from Russia’s Emancipation of the Serfs.
 2015.
 With Evgeny Finkel and Tricia Olsen.
 Comparative Political Studies.48(8):984-1019.
 European Politics and Society Best Paper Award.
 Comparative Political Studies Editorial Board Best Paper Award.
 (Web appendix, replication data.)

 - Electoral Manipulation as Bureaucratic Control.
 2015.
 With Alberto Simpser.
 American Journal of Political Science.
 59(1):212–224.